flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 description: How to use packages in your Flutter app.
 ---

+**Plugin**
+A plugin is ready to use software component that can be added to existing software for more features.
+It is about making native functionality available to Flutter.

+**Package**
+A package is about integrating Flutter with an existing native application.

+**Difference** between packages and plugins:

+1. Packages are usually new components or code written purely in Dart whereas plugins work to allow more functionality on the device side using native code.
+2. Plugins are downloaded and integrated into the existing software without the need to compile/build.

 Flutter supports using shared packages contributed by other developers to the Flutter and Dart ecosystems.
 This allows quickly building an app without having to develop everything from scratch.